tos-network/emo/docs/config.md

 * `enabled` - Enable the V1+V2 service (unless the node determines that it, itself, isn't reachable by the public internet).
 * `legacy-v1` - Same as `enabled` but only V1 service is enabled.
-Used for testing during as few releases as we [transition to V2](https://github.com/ipfs/kubo/issues/10091), will be removed in the future.
+Used for testing during as few releases as we [transition to V2](https://github.com/ipfs/emo/issues/10091), will be removed in the future.
 * `disabled` - Disable the service.

 Additional modes may be added in the future.

 > [!IMPORTANT]
-> We are in the progress of [rolling out AutoNAT V2](https://github.com/ipfs/kubo/issues/10091).
+> We are in the progress of [rolling out AutoNAT V2](https://github.com/ipfs/emo/issues/10091).
-> Right now, by default, a publicly dialable Kubo provides both V1 and V2 service to other peers,
+> Right now, by default, a publicly dialable Emo provides both V1 and V2 service to other peers,
-> but only V1 is used by Kubo as a client.
+> but only V1 is used by Emo as a client.
 In a future release we will remove V1 and switch client to use V2.

 Default: `enabled`